The Wheaton Blog

 But that’s not all.
 Depending on your budget and the value of your time – and your spine – your full service movers can also help you pack your items for relocation before the moving van ever arrives.
 Again, packing isn’t free.
 But when you consider the time and effort that it takes to ensure your prized possessions are packed properly so they won’t break in-transit, it may be worth exploring.
 Even if you decide to pack yourself, Wheaton has some great information on how to pack items for transport – especially delicate items like China and crystal.

 Bottom line?
-Before you decide that the do-it-yourself route is the way to go, at least talk to a full service mover and get an in-home estimate.
-Wheaton and its agents around the country offer in-home estimates at no charge and with no obligation.
+Before you decide that the do-it-yourself route is the way to go, at least talk to a full service mover and get a ballpark estimate.
 We’ll be happy to do it and leave behind packing information and tips for saving money even if you decide to do it on your own.
 Please keep in mind; we’re not authorized to provide lessons on how to drive the rental truck.